Last Reviewed: March 2, 2017

 Drug-resistance testing is done to identify which, if any, HIV medicines won’t be effective against a person’s strain of HIV.
 Drug-resistance testing is done using a sample of blood.

 Drug-resistance testing is done when a person first begins receiving care for HIV infection.
 Resistance testing should be done whether the person decides to start taking HIV medicines immediately or to delay treatment.
-If treatment is delayed, resistance testing should be repeated when HIV medicines are started.
+If treatment is delayed, resistance testing may be repeated when HIV medicines are started.

-Drug-resistance testing done before a person starts taking HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
+Drug-resistance testing done before a person starts HIV medicines for the first time can show whether the person was initially infected with a drug-resistant strain of HIV.
 Drug-resistance testing results are used to decide which HIV medicines to include in a person’s first HIV regimen.

 Adherence to an effective HIV treatment regimen reduces the risk of drug resistance.